 In a relatively short time, you should be able to discern which advisor is right for you.
-There are significant distinctions that you should learn though.
+There are significant distinctions that you should learn, though.

 Find a CERTIFIED FINANCIAL PLANNER™

 Anyone can call themselves a financial advisor.
 Certification is not required.
-If you see the CFP® mark after an advisor’s name, you know that this individual has put forth a significant amount of effort to obtain this respected certification.
+If you see the CFP® mark after an advisor’s name, you know that this individual has put forth a significant effort to obtain this respected certification.